boderg/your-weather/README.md

 - As a new site user, I would like to search my local area, so that I can see the forecast for the next few days.
 - As a new site user, I would like to search other areas, so that I can see the weather in those areas.
 - As a new site user, I would like to search other areas, so that I can se the forecast for those areas.
-- As a new site user, I would like to search a place I am visiting, so that I can see the weather and plan accordingly.
-- As a new site user, I would like to be able to change the format, so that I can view the weather in my native measurements.

 ### Returning Site Users